Rogerson253/generator/README.md

 # generator

+# Contributers
+rogerson253@Gmail.com

+# Technologies
+HTML, CSS, Javascript

+# About
-This is an application that will randomly generate a password.
+This application will randomly generate a password based on user input.